 For guaranteed WiFi in every room, Virgin Media offer the best add-on in their WiFi Max service, promising customers minimum download speeds over wireless of at least 30Mbps on any of their broadband deals.

-Virgin Media's WiFi Max has recently been boosted for both new and existing customers from 20Mbps to 30Mbps.
+Virgin Media's WiFi Max was boosted in July 2023 for both new and existing customers from 20Mbps to 30Mbps.
 If a customer doesn't receive 30Mbps speeds in every room they can request up to 3 WiFi Pods to extend coverage, and if the guarantee still isn't met they can claim a £100 bill credit, and the service itself can be cancelled with just 30 days' notice whether it works or not.

-Virgin Media Gig1 broadband and Ultimate Volt bundle customers get WiFi Max included for free, as do any customers on any of Virgin's Volt packages.
+Virgin Media Gig1 broadband and Gig2 broadband customers get WiFi Max included for free, as do any customers on any of Virgin's Volt packages.
 All other customers can add WiFi Max for just £8 per month.

-Sky also recently updated their whole home WiFi guarantee, launching their own WiFi Max add-on in July 2023, and boosting promised speeds from 3Mbps to up to 25Mbps.
+Sky also updated their whole home WiFi guarantee last year, launching their own WiFi Max add-on in July 2023, and boosting promised speeds from 3Mbps to up to 25Mbps.

 However, only customers on Sky's full fibre broadband plans will be promised speeds of 25Mbps, while superfast customers are only guaranteed 10Mbps.
-The new add-on also bundles a new WiFi 6 router, the Max Hub, and currently costs £7.50 per month on an 18-month term.
+The new add-on also bundles a new WiFi 6 router, the Max Hub, and currently costs from just £3 per month on a 24-month term.

 We also like Vodafone Pro II for providing customers with a 4G mobile back-up service if their fixed line broadband goes down at any time.
-Vodafone customers will get 100GB of mobile data if their broadband develops a fault, as well as access to dedicated wireless support technicians.
+Vodafone customers will get automatic access to 4G mobile data if their broadband develops a fault, as well as access to dedicated wireless support technicians.

 What are WiFi guarantees?

-WiFi guarantees vary between provider, although all of them use mesh routers and mesh extenders to improve the coverage of a wireless network around a customer's home.
+However, WiFi guarantees vary between providers, although all of them use mesh routers and mesh extenders to improve the coverage of a wireless network around a customer's home.

 Some WiFi guarantees are actual promises of a minimum download speed or level of WiFi coverage that should be achieved in every room of a customer's home.
 If a provider fails to meet this guarantee, some will refund money or allow a customer to leave their contract early.